mercadopago/devsite-docs/guides/shopify/landing.en.md

 ---
 bullet_section_with_media:
- - title: Receive payments with Mercado Pago Cards
+ - title: Receive payments with Mercado Pago Cartões
  - type: reversed
  - message: Integrate the app that allows transparent payments with debit or credit cards where the entire checkout process happens within the online store environment, without needing to redirect to an external page.
 In addition to providing more control over customization and integration, it reduces cart abandonment and increases the chances of conversion.
  - image: /shopify/mini-landing-4.png
 ---

 ------------
-----[mlm]----
+----[mlm, mco]----

 ---
 bullet_section_with_media:
- - title: Receive payments with Mercado Pago Checkout (Checkout Pro)
+ - title: Receive payments with Mercado Pago Checkout Pro
  - type: normal
  - message: Integrate Mercado Pago into Shopify and redirect your buyers directly to the Mercado Pago page, allowing them to complete the payment simply and securely.
 Checkout Pro offers a pre-configured design to streamline the payment experience.
  - image: /shopify/mini-landing-1.png